Hard Money Loans Georgia logo

 The platform offers an extensive range of real estate-backed loan products including hard money loans, private money loans, residential bridge loans, fix-and-flip financing, rehab-and-rent programs, ground-up construction loans, long-term rentals, multifamily bridge loans, commercial bridge loans, and specialty loan types.
 Borrowers can filter available loans by property type, loan amount, interest rate, origination fees, credit score requirements, loan term, and borrower entity type.
 The marketplace accommodates diverse property types including single-family residences, multifamily properties, commercial properties, mixed-use developments, and specialty properties like cannabis dispensaries, hotels, and mobile home parks.

-The platform distinguishes itself through granular filtering capabilities that allow borrowers to identify lenders matching specific criteria—including whether credit checks are required, if personal guarantees are demanded, junior lien structures, and payment options like interest-only or no monthly payments.
+The platform distinguishes itself through granular filtering capabilities that allow borrowers to identify lenders matching specific criteria—including whether credit checks are required, if personal stated terms are demanded, junior lien structures, and payment options like interest-only or no monthly payments.
 The site also displays previously funded deals, providing transparency into actual lending activity.
 The advanced filter system includes options for specialty loan scenarios such as condo conversions, short-term rentals, note purchases, transactional funding, bankruptcy resolution, and earnest money deposits.

 A significant limitation is that the current search shows "No results found" for hard money loans in the Brookhaven area, indicating either limited lender availability in that specific market or database issues.
 Users should verify current lender availability before relying on this platform.
 The site functions primarily as a matching tool rather than a direct lending source, meaning borrowers must apply through individual lenders discovered through the platform.
 As a marketplace, the quality and reliability of connected lenders varies and requires due diligence.